JDewhirst/eng86/C#_Core/Notes/02_datatypes.md

 ### Strongly Typed

-**Static:** Type is known at compile time, space occupied is known, what operations are allowed is known.
-Allows compile-time type checking: type is checked at compile time.
+**Static:** Type is known at compile time, space occupied is known, which operations are allowed is known.
+Allows compile-time type checking.

 **Type Safe:** Prevents values of one type being substituted for another incompatible type.